inkytonik/dsinfo/README.md

 There is no requirement that case classes be used.
 The method that is called can do anything it likes with the arguments as long as it returns the correct type.
+It is also possible to overload the `towargs` name instead of using a new name such as `mkTwoArgs`.
+The method can also take type parameters.

 The macro implementation is provided by `makeTwoArgsWithName`.
 Most of the work is done by the dsinfo routine called `makeCallWithName`.